eclipse-archived/ceylon-lang.org/documentation/1.2/tour/types.md

         }
     }

-These constructs protect us from inadvertantly writing code that would cause a `ClassCastException` in Java, just like `if (exists ... )` protects us from writing code that would cause a `NullPointerException`.
+These constructs protect us from inadvertently writing code that would cause a `ClassCastException` in Java, just like `if (exists ... )` protects us from writing code that would cause a `NullPointerException`.